sanjanapriyap/Ticket-booking-app/README.md

 ## Steps

-Download folder “Ticket-booking-app” folder from the Github (https://github.com/sanjanapriyap/Ticket-booking-app.git).
+Clone the folder “Ticket-booking-app” from the Github link (https://github.com/sanjanapriyap/Ticket-booking-app.git).

 Go inside the “Ticket-booking-app” folder by running the command mentioned below.